Solar Panel Cost Guide in San Mateo, CA (2023 Update)

 Solar Equipment

-When it comes to estimating the price of a solar system in San Mateo, one of the most important factors is the size of the system you need.
-Solar systems are sized by kilowatts (kW) and are chiefly based on your home's energy consumption, which you can gauge by looking at past energy bills.
-Your total cost can increase by about $2,730 for each additional kilowatt you need.
-The brand and kind of equipment you choose for your solar system can increase or decrease the price quite significantly.
-If you prefer a trusted brand name like Tesla or SunPower, these often have a higher price tag than other brands.
+The size of the solar system you need for your household, which is measured in kilowatts, is the most significant cost factor to consider.
+For every additional kilowatt you need, your total will most likely increase by nearly $3,470.
+The brand and kind of equipment you get for your solar system can raise or lower the price quite significantly.
+If you prefer a brand name like Tesla or SunPower, these often come at a higher price than other brands.
 Efficiency also matters.
-Whether you're opting for high efficiency because you have a small roof or just want maximum energy production, you can expect a higher equipment cost, but this can typically lead to more savings over time.
-Plus, if you want add-ons like an electric vehicle charger or solar batteries, this will also raise the cost.
+Whether you’re opting for high efficiency because you have a small roof or just want maximum energy production, you can expect a higher equipment cost, but this can typically lead to more savings over time.
+Also, if you want additional equipment like an electric vehicle charger or solar batteries, this will also raise the cost.

 Solar Financing Terms